Moneymoney122/boot-script/README.md

 - Current issues: none

-- If you have any issues with this script or any of my other projects, please open a github issue or contact me on twitter (@chandler_hacker)
+- If you have any issues with this script or any of my other projects, please open a github issue or contact me on twitter (@chandler_hacker) or email me using the email on my profile

 ## Possible future updates: